-A meal in a restaurant is often a break from the stressful and chaotic everyday life.
+A meal in a restaurant is often a break from stressful and chaotic everyday life.
 But it can very well turn into an unpleasant experience if you end up injuring yourself, that too, due to someone’s negligence.
 In such a case, you’re owed compensation for your injuries and a personal injury attorney can help you out.

 Common types of injuries in a restaurant

-One of the most common injuries sustained in restaurants are slip and fall accidents.
+One of the most common injuries sustained in restaurants is slip and fall accidents.
 These can be a result of a fall on an uneven pavement just outside the restaurant (an area that falls under the ownership of the restaurant), inadequate lighting in the parking lots that can lead to car collisions as well as poses risk for people who may be walking towards their car or the restaurant from the parking lot.
 Another common reason can be slipping over spilled food or drinks that have not been cleaned and no warning has been placed by the staff.

 It is the responsibility of the restaurant owners to keep the premises safe for those who visit.
-If, for a specific reason, an area cannot be kept safe, the onus of warning the customers also lies on the owners.
-Importantly, if an injury occurs in the premises of the dining area, parking area, or any other area that falls under the ownership of the restaurant, the owner can be held liable.
+If for a specific reason, an area cannot be kept safe, the onus of warning the customers also lies on the owners.
+Importantly, if an injury occurs on the premises of the dining area, parking area, or any other area that falls under the ownership of the restaurant, the owner can be held liable.
 The restaurant owes the highest duty of care to its customers, and this duty of care may be extended to other visitors as well such as those who are there for business purposes etc.

-If someone is injured due to above or any other reason in a restaurant, and the responsibility lies on the owner, then you’re owed compensation for your damages.
+If someone is injured due to the above or any other reason in a restaurant, and the responsibility lies on the owner, then you’re owed compensation for your damages.
 In this case, damages most often include medical expenses associated with the injury and the damage to clothes or other personal items as a result of the accident.
-Lost wages, pain and suffering, and emotional distress are also a part of damages.
+Lost wages, pain and suffering, and emotional distress are also a part of the damage.